+As mentioned above, students must cite extensively to complete the assignment.
 Students must use footnotes, endnotes or in-text citations, formatted in the Chicago style.
-Cites must include pinpoints where page numbers are available in the source being used.
+Your first citation for each source must be a full citation with all publication information, with subsequent citations using a shortened form.
+Cites must include pinpoints where page numbers or other signifiers, such as numbers in brackets, are available in the source being used.
 Failing to format assignments in correct Chicago format will lead to deductions.
-Failing to provide pinpoints will result in a significant deduction.
+Failing to provide pinpoints will result in a failing grade.